 If you are experiencing personal difficulties which are affecting your wellbeing and/or ability to study, you can contact our Student Advisors.
 They can offer you the opportunity to talk through your feelings and concerns in confidence and can help source long-term counselling and support services outside the College.

 We have a team of Careers Advisors who can offer you confidential and impartial information, advice and guidance to help you decide on your next steps.
 They can help you with university applications, apprenticeship applications, further study, employment and training opportunities.
 Our College Course Advisors can also help with progression information if you are considering other College courses.

 All full-time students are allocated a personal tutor who will meet with you on a regular basis to monitor your progress and attendance and assist with other issues.
 They can explain and advise you on College rules, your learning programme, assessments, examinations and all aspects of your course.

 Our team of Attendance Support staff will contact you and your parent/guardian (if under 19 years of age) if you do not attend College regularly and on time.
 It is really important that you attend all your classes.

 The College provides an Induction programme for all students.
 This usually takes place at the start of your course.
 If you join a course late, please speak to your tutor to find out what was discussed at the induction.
-During your induction, you will work with tutors to identify your target grades and agree actions to ensure you progress in your area of study.
-We know from student feedback that an induction is very useful. as well as finding out more about the course you have enrolled on, the induction helps you get to know your peers and also find out about support and facilities available in College.
+During your induction, you will work with tutors to identify your target grades and

 We are totally committed to providing education and training for all, irrespective of ethnicity, gender, transgender, disability, religion, age or sexual orientation.
-Our Equal opportunities Policy is monitored and reviewed regularly to make sure that it works for you.
+Our Equal

 Additional Learning Support